htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 setting up an HTCondor pool, you should read this section before you read the other configuration-related sections:

--  The :doc:`/admin-manual/configuration-templates` section contains
+-  The :ref:`admin-manual/introduction-to-configuration:configuration templates` section contains
    information about configuration templates, which are now the preferred way to set many configuration macros.
 -  The :doc:`/admin-manual/configuration-macros` section contains